-If you’ve never experienced a sea turtle nesting or a nest hatching it really is a wonder of nature!!
+If you’ve never experienced a sea turtle nest hatching it really is a wonder of nature!!

 Here is a video of a Sea Turtle Nest Hatching from the Ocean Isle Beach Sea Turtle Protection Organization showing a recent Sea Turtle nest hatching.
 Also known as a “boil over”.

 You can help by observing the rules at the bottom of this page!

 Here is a video of a a Loggerhead still in the process of laying eggs.
 The video shows the various stages as she completes her nest, including burying, packing the sand with her shell, camouflaging the nest, and finally the laborious trek back into the water.